darkmarthur/LiveCoding/README.md

-# 🌑 Poetic Prologue for Livecoding
+# 🌑 MDQ LIVE CODING / LIVE CINEMA CODING

 Before we start, I want to share something with you.